DarkKronicle/AdvancedChatBox/README.md

 # AdvancedChatBox

 AdvancedChatBox allows for complex suggestions and tab completion to be added into the Minecraft chat box.

+**This branch contains all language tool languages.
+These make up ~300 MB of storage so only use this if you want all**

 Please submit bugs to the [issue tracker](https://github.com/DarkKronicle/AdvancedChatBox/issues).
 Join the [Discord](https://discord.gg/WnaE3uZxDA) for more help!